Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Verse by Verse Commentary

-1. The tone of this letter is quite different than the letter in chapter 4.
-In chapter 4 they flattered, lied, accused, attacked, and deceived.
-This letter seems to be pretty neutral.
-They are not misrepresenting the facts.
-They lay out the facts one by one and even quote the Jews so that the king can hear their point of view.
-This is admirable.
+1. The tone of this letter is quite different than that of the letter in Chapter 4.
+In Chapter 4, the Jews’ adversaries flattered, lied, accused, attacked, and deceived, while this letter seems to be pretty neutral.
+Facts are not misrepresented but laid out one by one.
+Even the Jews are quoted so the king can hear their point of view.

 Proverbs 24:16 Bible Verse